ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

     ivadomed path/to/config/file.json

 The model's parameters will be displayed in the terminal, followed by a preview of the results for each image.
-The resulting segmentation is saved for each image in the `<log_directory>/pred_masks` while a csv file, saved in `log_directory/results/eval/evaluation_3Dmetrics.csv`, contains all the evaluation metrics.
+The resulting segmentation is saved for each image in the `<log_directory>/pred_masks` while a csv file, saved in `log_directory/results/eval/evaluation_3Dmetrics.csv`, contains all the evaluation metrics (implemented in :mod:`ivadomed.metrics`).

 .. code-block:: console